 Small groups are an incredible opportunity for school counselors.
 They allow us to provide personalized intervention to multiple students at once.
 So why don’t we do them more?
 Or prioritize them more?
-Well, group counseling in schools can be a real challenge.
+Well, elementary group counseling in schools can be a real challenge.
 Groups with kids can be a lot of work to plan – because you have to have a plan and no one has extra time in their day.
 It’s also easy for groups to get low priority from both us and our faculty or administrators.
 And…I think the truth is also that groups are often not as effective as we’d like them to be!
 Partly because we’re not as intentional as we should be with them.

 In my seven years as a school counselor, I will fully admit to running several not-so-successful groups.
 One of the biggest reasons I’ve found small groups to be unsuccessful is that they’re too short term in nature.
 This effectively means students aren’t getting a high enough “dose” of the intervention we’re providing.
 And sometimes our group goals and foci are too vague or too broad – we don’t narrow in enough.
 We just graze the surface of the skills or topics which is the opposite of what these students need.
 Unfortunately, our groups also can end up inconsistent – things come up and we have to miss sessions, or we just don’t plan well enough and get caught up in something else.
 And finally, we sometimes try to service kiddos with tier 3 level needs in a tier 2 format.
 Students that likely need ongoing individual therapy but are unable to get it, so we put them in a six week group and hope it helps.

-With all my failings, however, I’ve come to some conclusions about how to make group counseling in schools easier and more effective.
+With all my failings, however, I’ve come to some conclusions about how to make elementary group counseling in schools easier and more effective.
 It really comes down to be intentional with them!

 Intentional with defining the objectives of our group and matching the activities to these objectives.